elixir-or-tools/exhort/README.md

 # Exhort

-Beseach the maths to answer.
+Beseech the maths to answer.

 ## Overview